thin-edge/thin-edge.io/docs/src/references/mqtt-api.md

 ## Commands

 The topic scheme for commands can be visualized using the diagram below.
-The **identifier** is used as the command

 <p align="center">